 Of course, the overall cost of living in Ireland will depend on the kind of lifestyle you choose to live.
 Renting out a penthouse and eating out every night will obviously cost you a lot more than living in a flat share and cooking all of your own meals.
 Most people opt for a balance – choosing which aspects are most important to them when moving to another place.

 The following table gives a basic overview of the most common expenses accrued whilst living in Ireland.
-We’ve collated this data from a number of different sources.
+I’ve collated this data from a number of different sources.

 What it Costs to Live in Ireland – The Nitty Gritty

 I’ve gone over the basic expenses in the table above – but that’s not the whole story.
 Let’s take a closer look at the cost of living in Ireland.